Skip to main content

 FUTURE READINGS

 Is there a labor-related book you’ve been wanting to read?
 Would you love to discuss it with other people with a labor focus?
 The Maine AFL-CIO Labor Reading Group is always open to suggestions of things to read.
-Fill out this form to submit the book (or article or pamphlet) you’ve been waiting to read with friends.
+Fill out this form to submit the book (or article or pamphlet) you’ve been waiting to read and discuss with friends.

 PAST READINGS